 1. A series LLC is an LLC that provides in its governing documents for the establishment of a series of members, managers, membership interests, or assets that have separate rights, obligations, and liabilities and business purposes from the general ("master") LLC.
-Each individual series has the ability to sue and be sued, enter into contracts, hold title to assets, and grant liens or security interests in its assets.
-The provisions governing a domestic series LLC may be found in subchapter M of Title 3 of the BOC.
+Each individual series has the ability to sue and be sued, enter into contracts, hold title to

-2. In order to receive the benefits of a series LLC, separate records for the assets of each series must be maintained, the company agreement must contain a statement to the effect of the limitations provided by section 101.602(a) of the BOC, and the LLC's certificate of formation must include a notice of the limitations provided by section 101.602(a).

-3. The computer records of the secretary of state do not categorize or identify those LLCs that are authorized to establish a series.
-Consequently, only means of determining whether a particular LLC is authorized to establish a series is to review its certificate of formation or any amendment to its certificate of formation for the notice of limitations required.
+- assets, and grant liens or security interests in its assets; however, the individual series is not a separate domestic entity or organization.
+The provisions governing a domestic series LLC may be found in subchapter M of Chapter 101, Title 3 of the BOC. - 2.
+In order to receive the benefits of a series LLC, separate records for the assets of each series must be maintained, the company agreement must contain a statement to the effect of the limitations provided by section 101.602(a) of the BOC, and the LLC's certificate of formation must include a notice of the limitations provided by section 101.602(a). - 3.
+The computer records of the secretary of state do not categorize or identify those LLCs that are authorized to establish a series.
+Consequently, the only means of determining whether a particular LLC is authorized to establish a series is to review its certificate of formation or any amendment to its certificate of formation for the notice of limitations required.